guoyier2026-beep/SHwetro-1.20.1-forge/README.md

 License information associated with the original project is preserved.

-The original distribution contained GPLv2 license information, while the public project page provided MIT license information.
+The original distributed files contained GPLv2 license information in their metadata, while the public project page provided MIT license information.

-Due to the available license information of the original distribution, this repository is released under:
+Based on the license information available from the original distribution, this repository follows the GPL-2.0-only license for the ported project.

+The original license notices are preserved for reference.

 **GNU General Public License v2.0 (GPL-2.0-only)**